 Oh, how I love you.

-Rui, my heart, enclosed in amber, waits for you.
+Rui, my heart is enclosed in amber.
+It still waits for us.